 A: Yes.
 See personal accident - incident management for more information.

-Q: Are agency volunteers covered for personal accident when travelling from their place of residence to the authorised agency activity?
+Q: Are volunteers of a Fund participant covered for personal accident when travelling from their place of residence to the activity authorised by the participant?

 A: No. Volunteers who are injured in a motor accident may be entitled to claim from the Motor Accidents Insurance Board (MAIB).